florimondmanca/love-asteroids/README.md

 # Asteroids

 Remake of the Asteroid classic retro game with Lua and [Love2D](https://love2d.org).
-This is a prototype, still under development.
+This is a prototype.

 ![Screenshot](media/cover.png)